drorseltzer/doubleuc/readme.md

  - `event`: any event name.
  - `methods`: array of methods names to call when triggered.

-Another alternative is to use [HTML Template Event Listener](https://github.com/drorseltzer/doubleuc#html-template-event-listener).
+Another alternative is to use [Template Event Listener](https://github.com/drorseltzer/doubleuc#template-event-listener).

 ## Lifecycle Hooks
  - `connected` - invoked each time the component is injected into the dom.